Primary Contacts at AALL

 Handouts and Audio-Visual Equipment: Talk about the value of handouts and the efficient use of audiovisual equipment and/or computers.

 Your Vision of the Program: Describe your interest in the subject and explain how law librarians might use or benefit from the speaker’s expertise.
-Infect the speaker with your enthusiasm!
-Discuss the program and the individual speaker’s role to ensure that the speaker shares your vision of the program.
+Imbue the speaker with your enthusiasm!
+Discuss the program and the individual speaker's role to ensure that the speaker shares your vision of the program.

 Ongoing Coordinating with Speakers